How to Store Information

 Automating with IFTTT

-I created a lot of automated tasks with IFTTT, which collects information from all kinds of sources and bring them to Pocket.
-Whenever I like, bookmark, upvote, or save on services like YouTube, Vimeo, Twitter, Reddit, Flickr, SoundCloud, GoodReads, Spotify, GitHub, Medium, or Ello an item, it will be saved to Pocket, including some default tags.
+I created many automated tasks with IFTTT, which collects information from all kinds of sources and bring them to Raindrop.io.
+When I like, bookmark, upvote, or save on services like YouTube, Vimeo, Twitter, Reddit, Flickr, SoundCloud, GoodReads, Spotify, GitHub, Medium, or Ello an item, it will be saved to Raindrop.io, including tags.

-In Pocket, I process the content.
-I have a very intensive tagging strategy, which I apply to all items.
-Pocket Premium will analyze the content and suggest tags, which is very helpful.
+In Raindrop.io, I process the content.
+I have an intensive tagging strategy, which I apply to all items.
+Raindrop.io (Pro) will analyze the content and suggest tags, which is helpful.

-Some content, which I just want to remember, I immediately archive after I tagged it (like videos, I already watched or links to websites to remember).
-Others I read, whenever I find the time, which might take a few days or weeks.
+Content, which I want to remember, I immediately archive after I tagged it (like videos, I watched or links to websites to remember).
+Others I read, when I find the time, which might take a few days or weeks.
 When I didn’t like an item or think it’s not worth saving it, I delete it.

-Pocket Premium has an extremely good full-text search, that is very quick and searches not only for tags but in all saved items.
+Raindrop.io has a good full-text search, that is quick and searches not only for tags but for all saved items.
 Additionally, the content will be stored forever.
 Even if a website goes offline, you can see the complete saved article (pure text and HTML).

 When I read books, I mark important passages and pages.
-After I finished a book, I usually wait 1-2 weeks and then move the marked contents into my Commonplace Book in my Traveler’s Journal.
-Sometimes I draw a Sketchnote of a specific topic, to make sure I don’t forget the information.
+Occasionally, I draw a Sketchnote of a specific topic, to make sure I don’t forget the information.
+All highlights in my apps are automatically moved to Readwise.

 I try to automate as much as possible with IFTTT.
-All information is saved first to Pocket.
-Information of low or medium importance I just archive in Pocket and Pinboard.
-In both tools, I can easily find the information again with the powerful full-text search.
-Both tools save the content offline (not the videos, unfortunately), so I don’t have to care if somebody takes the content down.
+I save all information first to Raindrop.io.
+Furthermore, can find the information again with a powerful full-text search.
+Raindrop.io saves the content offline (not the videos), I don’t have to care if somebody takes the content down.

-The most valuable information I save to Evernote from where I import it to my offline databases in DEVONthink.
+The most valuable information I save to DEVONthink.

-If I want to remember information (and not just remember where to find it), I use this well-known, slightly boring way of remembering information: Write it down, draw it, make a doodle or sketch.
+If I want to remember information (and not remember where to find it), I use this well-known, boring way of remembering information: Write it down, draw it, make a doodle, or sketch.
 Read it.
 Read it again.
 And think about it repeatedly.